Do MLLMs Really Understand the Charts?: Introduction

 \section{Introduction}

-Multimodal Large Language Models (MLLMs)~\cite{bai2025qwen2,comanici2025gemini,hurst2024gpt,lu2024ovis} now play a pivotal role in the field of Artificial Intelligence, particularly for understanding complex visual data.
-These models have demonstrated a remarkable ability to process charts, analyze their content, provide insightful explanations, and achieve competitive performance on many existing chart benchmarks~\cite{wang2024charxiv,masry2022chartqa,xu2023chartbench,masry2025chartqapro,xia2024chartx}.
+Multimodal Large Language Models (MLLMs)~\citep{bai2025qwen2,comanici2025gemini,hurst2024gpt,lu2024ovis} now play a pivotal role in the field of Artificial Intelligence, particularly for understanding complex visual data.
+These models have demonstrated a remarkable ability to process charts, analyze their content, provide insightful explanations, and achieve competitive performance against existing chart benchmarks~\citep{wang2024charxiv,masry2022chartqa,xu2023chartbench,masry2025chartqapro,xia2024chartx}.

-However, we discover an intriguing phenomenon: When specific numerical annotations are missing in the charts, in other words, when handling non-annotated charts, the MLLMs' propensity for hallucination increases dramatically----a failure exemplified in Figure~\ref{fig1}, where a model defaults to hallucination in non-annotated charts while our proposed method succeeds through multi-step reasoning.
-This leads us to a fundamental question: \textit{Do MLLMs really understand the charts?}

-To investigate this issue, we elaborately introduce a Chart Reasoning Benchmark (\textit{CRBench}), a novel benchmark that specifically requires visual reasoning for chart understanding, focused on the task of numerical estimation on non-annotated charts.
-Our goal was to rigorously evaluate the visual reasoning capabilities of current MLLMs on chart understanding and explore whether they truly comprehend the visual clues in the charts.
-The evaluation reveals that not only open-source MLLMs~\cite{bai2025qwen2,zhu2025internvl3,lu2024ovis} face performance degradation, but even powerful close-source MLLMs, such as GPT-4o~\cite{hurst2024gpt} and Gemini-2.5-Flash~\cite{comanici2025gemini}, also struggle significantly with CRBench.
-Consequently, we argue that most MLLMs are much more relying on visual recognition capabilities, e.g., Optical Character Recognition (OCR), to read the charts, rather than employing genuine visual reasoning to truly understand them.